rutherford-nj/www.rutherfordboronj.com/departments/health/services.md

 **VITAL STATISTICS** – The Rutherford Health Department maintains records of birth dating from 1878, marriage, and death records dating from 1883 that have occurred in the Borough of Rutherford.
 Civil Unions are maintained since 2007 and domestic partnerships since 2004.
 Records are kept in the municipality where the event occurred in New Jersey and with the State Registrar in Trenton, NJ. **Certified copies of birth, death, marriage, civil unions, and domestic partnerships which occurred in Rutherford can only be provided by our Department.** Certified copies of vital statistic records cost $5.00 for each copy requested.

 Certified copies of vital statistics can be obtained by mail and/or in person by completing click here, enclosing a check or money order made payable to the Rutherford Health Department for $5.00 for each certified copy requested and enclosing a self-addressed stamped envelope for the return of the document(s) in a business size envelope (#10 envelope, 9 ½ X 4).
-Also, all requests must include a copy of photo identification (i.e., photo drivers license) which shows the name and mailing address OR copies of two alternate forms of identification (i.e., non-photo driver’s license, car registration, utility bill, insurance card) which shows the mailing address and name of the party requesting the documents.
+Also, all requests must include a copy of photo identification (i.e., photo driver's license) which shows the name and mailing address OR copies of two alternate forms of identification (i.e., non-photo driver’s license, car registration, utility bill, insurance card) which shows the mailing address and name of the party requesting the documents.
 Records can only be mailed to the person on the address shown on the identification.
 The identification requirements also apply to walk-in requests.

 The following individuals are able to receive a certified copy of a vital statistic document: Subject, Subject’s Parent, Legal Guardian, Legal Representation, Subject’s Spouse/Partner, Subject’s Child, Subject’s Grandchild, Subject’s Sibling, Court Order, Agent Of A Government Agency.